Buddhas of Bamiyan

-The Buddhas had been surrounded by numerous caves and surfaces decorated with paintings.
-It is thought that these mostly dated from the 6th to 8th centuries CE and had come to an end with the Muslim conquests of Afghanistan.
-The smaller works of art are considered as an artistic synthesis of Buddhist art and Gupta art from ancient India, with influences from the Sasanian Empire and the Byzantine Empire, as well as the Tokhara Yabghus.
+The Buddhas were surrounded by numerous caves, the walls of which were decorated with paintings made during the 6th to 8th centuries CE.
+Archeological evidence suggests the cave painting ended after the Muslim conquests of Afghanistan.
+The smaller works of art are considered to be an artistic synthesis of Buddhist art and Gupta art from ancient India, with influences from the Sasanian Empire and the Byzantine Empire, as well as the Tokhara Yabghus.

 History

 Panorama of the northern cliff of the Valley of Bamyan, with the Western and Eastern Buddhas at each end (before destruction), surrounded by a multitude of Buddhist caves.

 Commissioning

 The Buddhas of Bamiyan were commissioned under the rule of the Hephthalite Principalities of Tokharistan and northern Afghanistan (c.
 557-625 CE).

 Bamiyan lies on the Silk Road, which runs through the Hindu Kush mountain region in the Bamiyan Valley.
 The Silk Road has been historically a caravan route linking the markets of China with those of the Western world.
 It was the site of several Buddhist monasteries, and a thriving center for religion, philosophy, and art.
 Monks at the monasteries lived as hermits in small caves carved into the side of the Bamyan cliffs.
 Most of these monks embellished their caves with religious statuary and elaborate, brightly colored frescoes, sharing the culture of Gandhara.

 The Great Buddhas of Bamiyan were carved around 600 CE during the Hephthalites' rule as principalities in the areas of Tokharistan and northern Afghanistan.
 The Hephthalites did not always follow the Buddhist faith.
-For instance, during the time of Song Yun, who visited the chief of the Hephthalite nomads at his summer residence in Badakhshan and later in Gandhara, said that they had no belief in the Buddhist law and served a large number of divinities."
+For instance, during the time of Song Yun, who visited the chief of the Hephthalite nomads at his summer residence in Badakhshan and later in Gandhara, said they had no belief in the Buddhist law and served a large number of divinities."
 Bamiyan had been a Buddhist religious site since the 2nd century CE under the Kushans, and remained so up to the time of the Muslim conquest of the Abbasid Caliphate under Al-Mahdi in 770 CE.
 It became Buddhist again from 870 CE until the final Islamic conquest of 977 CE under the Turkic Ghaznavid dynasty.
-Murals in the adjoining caves have been carbon dated from 438 to 980 CE, suggesting that Buddhist artistic activity continued down to the final occupation by the Muslims.
+Murals in the adjoining caves have been carbon dated from 438 to 980 CE, suggesting Buddhist artistic activity continued down to the final occupation by the Muslims.